+The ICQ is available on the GATA portal for grantees.
 The ICQ is a college-wide assessment that affects all grants your institution receives from the ICCB and is typically completed by someone in your college's fiscal office.
-The ICQ does not have a concrete due date; however, we cannot process your Notice of State Award (NOSA) or Uniform Grant Agreement if your ICQ is not complete.
-The GATA Grantee Portal will not allow staff to create a NOSA until the ICQ has been completed.
+The ICQ does not have a concrete due date; however, we cannot process your Notice of State Award or Uniform Grant Agreement if your ICQ is not complete.

 The CTE/Perkins PRA is program-specific and is typically completed by the college's Perkins Administrator.
-The link to the FY2023 Perkins PRA is below: https://form.jotform.com/81304731691151
+Here is the link to the FY2024 Perkin PRA:

+https://form.jotform.com/81304731691151.